spl0k/supysonic/docs/configuration.md

 Note that setting this off will prevent users from defining a preferred transcoding format.
 Defaults to `on`.

+`index_ignored_prefixes`: space separated list of prefixes that should be ignored from artist names when returning their index.
+Example: if the word _The_ is in this list, artist _The Rolling Stones_ will be listed under the letter _R_.
+The match is case insensitive.
+Defaults to `El La Le Las Les Los The`.

 ```ini
 [webapp]
 ; Optional cache directory.
 Default: /tmp/supysonic